History

 1988

 Samuel P. Hunter (Sam) named President of T. A. Loving Company.
-Mr. Hunter continues to lead our company today as our Chief Executive Officer (CEO) and Chairman.
+Mr. Hunter continues to lead our company today as Chairman.
 (Current photo of Sam Hunter)

 2003